castedo/bpdf-spec/doc.md

 In this specification, the term "element" means a specific XML element within an XML document parse tree.
 The notation of `<foobar>` may refer to an XML tag or elements with that tag, depending on context.
-When an element "has a tag" it never refers a child element.
+When an element "has a tag" it never refers to a child element.

 #### Criterion